levoxtrip/PKB/docs/topics/be.md

 The future is bright

 The dots will connect themself on the way

+## Expectations
+Our brains expectaations are woven into everthing we experience.

+Positive expectations can trigger natural release of dopamine.

+Expect that what you have to do to be hard but also that you can achieve it.

+Many negative emotions besides anxiety can be a product of our expectations.

+Transactional efforts - expectations to get something back for efforts - set expectations that are increasingly diffult to meet.
+The more we expet from what we do, the more likely we are to be disappointed.

+If you try something new imagine why other would enjoy it.

 ## Habits
 1st law(cue): Make it obvious - Time-based or Activity-Based